France walks ‘fine line’ as US-Israel war on Iran escalates

 The sentiment among the public is that Israel and the US are operating outside of international law.

-“The American and Israeli attacks on Iran are completely unjustified,” Adele Supau, 23, told Al Jazeera.
+“The American and Israeli attacks on Iran are completely unjustified,” said Adele Supau, a 23-year-old in Paris.

 “I could never speak on behalf of an entire people or on something I’ve never experienced … But this is not the way to change things.
-So, I can’t say that I could ever agree with the Americans and the Israelis.”
+So, I can’t say that I could ever agree with the Americans and the Israelis,” she told Al Jazeera.

 In response to the escalating conflict, France is sending 10 warships to the eastern Mediterranean, the Red Sea and the Strait of Hormuz.
 Macron already deployed two ships in the Mediterranean to maintain key shipping lines and protect French citizens.
 Approximately 400,000 French citizens live in the Middle East.